ucsb-cs24/f22/omnibus/README.md

 - Think about what objects you need to represent the map, and what their member variables should be.
 For example, station name is the property of a station, while travel time is the property of a connection between stations.
+- Don't try to pre-compute the fastest path between all pairs of stations!
+Some of the larger maps have around 50,000 stations, and even simply storing that would require more memory than the autograder has available.
 - Although intermediate stations aren't allowed in the final output, they can be very helpful when debugging.
 - If you use Dijkstra's algorithm, always check to see if you've visited any